Our Vision

 Worldwide

-Soma Churches spans the globe, reaching into Japan, Australia, Sierra Leone, Mexico, Canada, Eastern Europe, and the United States, and Lord willing, to the ends of the earth.
+Soma Churches spans the globe, reaching into Japan, Australia, Sierra Leone, Mexico, Canada, Eastern Europe, and the U.S.

 Connected